TTK4145-Students-2021/exercise-1-tobben1998/theory.md

  ### What is the Go-language's "goroutine"?
 A C/POSIX "pthread"?
  A goroutine is a lightweight thread managed by the Go runtime.
-Goroutines, are also functions that runs concurrently with other functions.
+Goroutines, are also functions that runs concurrently with other functions..

  ### In Go, what does `func GOMAXPROCS(n int) int` change?
 It changes the maximum number of cpus that can be executions at the same time.